 Let’s talk a bit about the courses.
 The dealing centers and brokers always run some training courses.
 The initial ones are free of charge while the advanced ones are fee-paying.
 Naturally, these courses are designed to attract new clients and gain extra profit (by selling the courses).
-A successful trader may give the so-called original course usually devoted to his own trading style.
+A successful trader may give the so-called original course usually devoted to his trading style.
 Such courses are quite expensive but you can easily find many free tutorials and webinars made by these traders publicly available on YouTube.

-I should say that there is no shortage of the trading educational content nowadays.
+I should say that there is no shortage of trading educational content nowadays.
 However, it is very difficult for a budding trader to distinguish the worthy content from the trash.

 Let me tell you about the pluses of the trading courses:

 - The organized information.
-You don’t need to read a lot of different books to understand the essence of the trading and how to make money off it.
+You don’t need to read a lot of different books to understand the essence of trading and how to make money off it.
 You can get it all on a good course.

 - A ready-to-go trading system, which will help you to make money.
 OK, I am painting a rosy picture but generally, it is still possible.

 - The mistakes you should avoid.
-Any trading course, especially the one for the freshers, always have a part devoted to the mistakes.
+Any trading course, especially the one for the freshers, always has a part devoted to the mistakes.
 If you are aware of these mistakes, you will be able to avoid making them and save your time and money.
 You will also have a chance to start trading profitably right away.

 - The after-course advice.
-Sometimes, after a huge amount of the information is processed, you will definitely have the important questions.
+Sometimes, after a huge amount of the information is processed, you will have the important questions.
 This is the very moment to have the opportunity to pose these questions to your trainers.